We have five factories and 19 years of experience in plant extracts

 Citrus bioflavonoids are known for their anti-inflammatory effects, which are crucial for maintaining overall health and reducing the risk of various diseases.
 Inflammation is a natural response of the body to injury or infection, but chronic inflammation can lead to a range of health issues, including heart disease, diabetes, and certain cancers.

-The anti-inflammatory properties of Citrus bioflavonoids are attributed to their ability to modulate the activity of various enzymes and signaling pathways involved in the inflammatory process.
-Here are some ways in which Citrus bioflavonoids exert their anti-inflammatory effects:
+The anti-inflammatory properties of citrus bioflavonoids are attributed to their ability to modulate the activity of various enzymes and signaling pathways involved in the inflammatory process.
+Here are some ways in which citrus bioflavonoids exert their anti-inflammatory effects:

 1. Inhibition of Enzymes: Citrus bioflavonoids can inhibit the activity of enzymes like cyclooxygenase (COX) and lipoxygenase (LOX), which are involved in the production of inflammatory mediators such as prostaglandins and leukotrienes.